-M arch 30, 2019 De cember 29, 2018
+M larch 28, 2020 December 28, 2019

-Senior secured convertible note, due December 2025, including accrued interest of
+Secured convertible note, due December 2021, including accrued interest of \$1,308

-\$1,009 and \$934 at 2019 and 2018, respectively \$ 16,009 \$ 15,934
+(2020) and \$1,233 (2019), respectively \$ 16,308 \$ 16,233

-Unsecured convertible note, due August 2020, including accrued interest of \$4 and \$62

-at 2019 and 2018, respectively 2,000 2,332

-Note payable 252 376
+Note payable 285 412

-Unamortized debt discounts and issuance costs (783) (920)
+Unamortized debt discounts and issuance costs (387) (440)

-17,478 17,722
+16,206 16,205

-Less: current portion (252) (376)
+Less: current portion (285) (412)

-\$ 17,226 \$ 17,346
+\$ 15,921 \$ 15,793

-Senior Secured Convertible Note
+Secured Convertible Note

-On November 18, 2015, in connection with entering into the JDLA with Samsung, the Company issued to SVIC a Senior Secured Convertible Note ("SVIC Note") and Stock Purchase Warrant ("SVIC Warrant").
+On November 18, 2015, in connection with entering into the JDLA with Samsung, the Company issued to SVIC a secured convertible note ("SVIC Note") and stock purchase warrant ("SVIC Warrant").
 The SVIC Note has an original principal amount of \$15.0 million, accrues interest at a rate of 2.0% per year, is due and payable in full on December 31, 2021, and is convertible into shares of the Company's common stock at a conversion price of \$1.25 per share, subject to certain adjustments, on the maturity date of the SVIC Note.
 Upon a change of control of the Company prior to the maturity date of the SVIC Note, the SVIC Note may, at the Company's option, be assumed by the surviving entity or be redeemed upon the consummation of such change of control for the principal and accrued but unpaid interest as of the redemption date.
 The SVIC Warrant grants SVIC a right to purchase 2,000,000 shares of the Company's common stock at an exercise price of \$0.30 per share, subject to certain adjustments, is only exercisable in the event the Company exercises its right to redeem the SVIC Note prior to its maturity date, and expires on December 31, 2025.

 The SVIC Warrant was valued at \$1.2 million, based on its relative fair value, and was recorded as a debt discount.
 The Company also recorded \$0.2 million of debt issuance costs as a debt discount for professional services fees rendered in connection with the transaction.
 These amounts are being amortized to interest expense over the term of the SVIC Note using the interest method.
-During the three months ended March 30, 2019 and March 31, 2018, interest expense related to the amortization of the issuance costs associated with the liability component was not material.
-As of March 30, 2019, the outstanding principal and accrued interest on the SVIC Note was \$16.0 million, and the outstanding SVIC Note balance, net of unamortized debt discounts and issuance costs, was \$15.4 million.
+For the three months ended March 28, 2020, interest expense related to the amortization of the issuance costs associated with the liability component was not material.
+The effective interest rate, including accretion of the SVIC Note to par and amortization of debt issuance costs, was approximately 3.4%.
+As of March 28, 2020, the outstanding principal and accrued interest on the SVIC Note was \$16.3 million, and the outstanding SVIC Note balance, net of unamortized debt discounts and issuance costs, was \$15.9 million.

 In connection with the SVIC Note, SVIC was granted a first priority security interest in the Company's patent portfolio and a second priority security interest in all of the Company's other tangible and intangible assets.
 Upon issuance of the SVIC Note, the Company, SVB and SVIC entered into an Intercreditor Agreement pursuant to which SVB and SVIC agreed to their relative security interests in the Company's assets.
-In May 2017, SVIC, SVB and TRGP entered into additional Intercreditor Agreements to modify certain of these lien priorities (see Note 8).
-Additionally, upon issuance of the SVIC Note and the SVIC Warrant, the Company and SVIC entered into a Registration Rights Agreement pursuant to which the Company is obligated to register with the SEC, upon demand by SVIC, the shares of the Company's common stock issuable upon conversion of the SVIC Note or upon exercise of the SVIC Warrant.
+In May 2017, SVIC, SVB and TRGP entered into additional Intercreditor Agreements to modify certain of these lien priorities (see Note 7).
+Additionally, upon issuance of the SVIC Note and the SVIC Warrant, the Company and SVIC entered into a Registration Rights Agreement pursuant to which the Company is obligated to register with the Securities and Exchange Commission, upon demand by SVIC, the shares of the Company's common stock issuable upon conversion of the SVIC Note or upon exercise of the SVIC Warrant.